LENS-AI-Lab/CSE598_Spring24/README.md

-# CSE574 : Planning & Learning Methods of AI
+# CSE598 Topics: Operationalizing Deep Learning: A Sociotechnical Perspective
-The course curriculum for CSE574 is hosted onto the website.
+The course curriculum for CSE598 is hosted onto the website.